 - Larry and Ken Lanza are joint vineyard managers, growing their wine grapes

 Working together, we’ve completed an important transition to the exclusive production of estate wines.
-Wooden Valley Winery and Vineyards has a range of varieties and rare classics, to meet everyone’s tastes.
+Wooden Valley Winery and Vineyards have a range of varieties and rare classics to meet everyone’s tastes.

-This generation of Lanzas has a vision for Suisun Valley and for Wooden Valley Winery and Vineyards: to establishing Suisun Valley as a world-class wine-growing region, through our world-class wines.
+This generation of Lanzas has a vision for Suisun Valley and for Wooden Valley Winery and Vineyards: to establish Suisun Valley as a world-class wine-growing region through our world-class wines.